makeitperfect/CRGNet/README.md

 + This code does not yet support GPU acceleration and it is recommended to train the model on CPU.

 ## Acknowledgements
 + The Biliner mapping and LogEig layer are derived from SPDNet.
-Thanks to the authors of the patper 'A Riemannian Network for SPD Matrix Learning'.
+Thanks to the authors of the paper 'A Riemannian Network for SPD Matrix Learning'.
 + Thanks to Alireza Davoudi for the [Python implementation of SPDNet](https://github.com/adavoudi/spdnet).